Your Guide To Renting as a Professional

 The tenancy agreement will likely be one of the most important documents you sign, so it's crucial all named tenants fully understand what it is you are signing.
 Leydon Lettings will always be transparent with information so make sure you ask us any questions you have about the agreement.

 You will likely sign an Assured Shorthold Tenancy Agreement (AST) which will set out the terms of your tenancy and cover your obligations and your landlords' obligations.
 We will guide you through every step and offer you assistance when needed.

-Deposits and InventoriesMost landlords request a security deposit which will be kept securely in a government approved deposit scheme: e.g. the Deposit Protection Service (DPS).
+Deposits and InventoriesMost landlords request a security deposit that will be kept securely in a government-approved deposit scheme: e.g. the Deposit Protection Service (DPS).
 It's important you carefully read the inventory you will be provided with at the start of your tenancy as it could affect any deductions that may be claimed at the end of your tenancy.

 Moving In and BillsWhen the necessary documents have been signed and completed, we will arrange for you to collect your keys and move into your new home!
 It's important you remember to set up your bills at the start of your tenancy and ensure you have notified companies of your change of address; e.g. banks, insurance companies etc.

 If your property is managed by Leydon Lettings, we will provide you with a helpful Welcome Pack which will provide essential information about looking after your new home.
 It will outline your obligations as a tenant and explain important things to consider throughout the year.

 Managed vs Non-Managed housesLeydon Lettings manages many houses let to students.
 This means that all communication, whether about rent or maintenance, should be communicated through Leydon Lettings.
 However, some houses are managed by your landlord.
 Therefore, Leydon Lettings will assist in establishing your tenancy agreement (including viewings, application forms, referencing and tenancy agreements), but the day-to-day management is organised by your landlord.